 Goat's beard can grow in full sun in the cooler parts of its growing zones, as long as it has enough moisture.
 In warmer locations, it should be grown in partial shade.
 And it especially should be protected from strong afternoon sun.
 Too much sun can result in leaf burn.

-This plant loves a loamy, organically rich soil.
+This plant loves loamy, organically rich soil.
 It can tolerate a slightly acidic to slightly alkaline soil pH.
 When planting, amend the soil with compost and peat moss.
 Besides increasing soil richness, this also will help the soil to retain more water.

 Goat's beard prefers consistently moist but not soggy soil.
-Even brief drought can damage the plant and potentially kill it.
+Even a brief drought can damage the plant and potentially kill it.
 If the soil feels dry when you stick your finger in about an inch or two down, it's time to water.

 Temperature and Humidity

 This perennial likes temperate conditions.
 And it will struggle in hot, humid weather.
 During heat spells, be extra diligent about providing it with adequate moisture.